SaranyaYanamadala/SkinCare-Recommendation/README.md

 # SkinCare-Recommendation
-This skincare recommendation project aims at suggesting some best ingredients to solve your skin problem.
+This skincare recommendation system project aims at suggesting some best ingredients to solve your skin problem.
-Based on your skin type and skin concern this recommendation system will left you with the ingredients you should use to improve your skin health.
+Based on your skin concern this recommendation system will leave you with the ingredients you can use to improve your skin health.
+A list of ingredients along with what they are and who is it for are also given for the understanding of users.
+Developed using python GUI library, tkinter.

-This project is implemented using python(tkinter), where we created the whole data manually from different sources and studies.
-Also focused on suggesting some pro-tips for skin types.